 Multi-feeders

-While shy birds can certainly “take turns” with their ebullient bretheran, the experience can cause stress and reduce visitation.
+While shy birds can certainly “take turns” with their ebullient brethren, the experience can cause stress and reduce visitation.
 That’s not to say these designs are bad; I just don’t think they’re optimal.
 If you’ve had good luck with this style, let us know in the comments.

 I find birds are happiest when different feeders– and the foods in them– are kept somewhat apart.
 They need breathing room just like we do.

-TRICK: Make sure your feeders are located near a perch where the birds can watch for predators.
+TRICK: Make sure your feeders are located near another perch where the birds can watch for predators.
 It can be a branch, a railing, or a shepherd’s crook.
 All birds appreciate a convenient lookout nearby to wait their turn.
 A perch about three to five yards away should increase feeder attendance if no such spot existed before.

 Thistle Feeders

 Thistle seed spoils quickly in rain and snow, especially in exposed socks and cylinders.
-You might want to wait until you see goldfinches in your landscape before putting these out.
+You might want to wait until you see goldfinches actively feeding in your landscape before putting these out.
 Otherwise you will likely have a lot of waste.
 If there’s been no recent activity, open the feeder and poke it.
 Often the rotting seeds have fused into a solid mass and must be cleaned out.

-I find the best time to feed goldfinches is late winter into early spring, when natural food is scarce.
+I find the best time to feed goldfinches is late winter into early spring, when natural food is very scarce.
 They really patronize the feeders then.

 Suet Cages and Logs